Bank's Fisher sees strong chance of another recession

 EASING INFLATION

-Like Governor Mervyn King and other Bank policymakers before, Fisher said inflation should fall back significantly early next year when one-off factors like an increase in value-added tax fall out of the equation.
+Like Governor Mervyn King and other BoE policymakers before, Fisher said inflation should fall back significantly early next year when one-off factors like an increase in value-added tax fall out of the equation.

 "We were previously forecasting inflation to fall back on the central projection somewhere between 1.5 and 2 percent, looking 2 or 3 years ahead," Fisher said.
 "It is likely that without building in the effect from restarting the asset purchase program, we would have had a significantly lower inflation forecast."